jj2pan/jj2pan/README.md

 - 👋 Hi, I’m @jj2pan
-- 👀 I’m interested in: AI and Machine Learning
+- 👀 I’m interested in: Machine learning, Deep learning and Neural networks
 - 🌱 I’m currently learning: Data Science
-- 💞️ I’m looking to collaborate on: any opportunity to further my knowledge in my field while gaining real world experience and maybe earn some money
+- 💞️ I’m looking to collaborate on: any opportunity to further my knowledge in my field while gaining real world experience and even earn some money
-- 📫 How to reach me: Instagram @jj2pan or Email me at kuriajameskimani@outlook.com
+- 📫 How to reach me: Instagram @jj2pan or Email me at kimanikuriajames@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I don't know how to swim